River Continuum Concept: Grazers

 The grazers (scrapers) feed off of periphyton that accumulates on larger structures such as stones, wood or large aquatic plants.
 These include snails, caddisflies (Glossosoma genus), and other organisms.

 Because of the structure of organic matter at different sections in a river, the make up and frequency of these groups in a community vary.
 In the upper reaches of a river, shredders and collectors make up a large percentage of total macroinvertebrates due to the excess presence of coarse plant matter.
 In the midreaches of a stream or river, where more light is available, there is an increase in the proportion of grazers due to the presence of periphyton.
 Shredders only make up a small percentage of the total invertebrates due to the lack of coarse organic matter making its way downstream.
 In the lower reaches, organic matter has been shredded completely to the level of FPOM or UPOM (Ultra-fine Particulate Organic Matter).
 Due to the increase in fine particulate organic matter, collectors are the most abundant in the lower reaches, feeding off organic matter and surface films.
 The proportion of predators in all sections remains largely constant and only changes in species composition.
 The reason for the even distribution is that predators are not dependent on the size of the organic matter but on the availability of prey animals in the area.
 Atypical changes in the composition of these groups of organisms within a watercourse, such as an increased number of choppers in a major river area (mid to lower reach) or a lack of these organisms in the upper reaches, suggest a possible disturbance.

 Division of the riverine

 The River Continuum Concept assigns different sections of a river into three rough classifications.
-These classifications apply to all river waters, from small streams to medium-sized and large rivers.
+These classifications apply to all river waters, from small streams to medium-sized and large rivers and lakes.